noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 | 0.395      | 2.531646     | 1545                   | 1568                   | 1565                   | 1554                   | 1536                   | 1553.6                 | 16                      | 1537.6                            | 1569.6                            |     |
 | 0.345      | 2.898551     | 1776                   | 1775                   | 1777                   | 1788                   | 1778                   | 1778.8                 | 6.5                     |                                   |                                   |     |

-##### Data Collection Process
-The modified experiment utilizes a pipe with a plunger inside, which can be used to change the length of the cavity inside from as little as 1cm, to 30cm.
-This allows the independent variable to become the pipes length, and the dependent variable the frequency that the 7th harmonic occurs at.
-A dB meter was also utilized in order to measure sound intensity instead of the human ear so qualitative data could be collected.
-This meter measured to 1 d.p.

 ##### Outliers
 No significant outliers were found during the collection of data.
 While the frequency of the 7th harmonic varied between trials, the most it ever varied was found to be only 16 Hz.
 ## Analysis